Ecwid/ecwid-api-docs/includes/_payment_api.md

 To update order status, you will need these details: **reference transaction id**, **store ID** and **access token**.

-All of these details are provided in a request to your application's payment URL in corresponding fields:
+All of these details are provided [in a request](https://developers.ecwid.com/api-documentation/processing-payment-request#request-details) to your application's payment URL once you decrypt it.

+Fields:

 - `referenceTransactionId` field in the `cart` object of a request body
 - `storeId` field in the request body